Why Are We Running?

 Additionally, as sea levels continue to rise to all-time highs and while some homeowners still struggle to rebuild or repair the damage caused by Sandy in 2013, our communities remain woefully unprepared for future potential disasters.
 The Township website doesn’t offer resources to residents on what to do in a time of natural disaster or advise as to what comes next if homes are damaged or destroyed.

-As Committeemen, Gabriel Brian Franco and Shaun Moran will work with fellow Committeepersons and township officials to prevent over-development in vulnerable areas and establish and disseminate clear plans on how to prepare, evacuate, and/or seek assistance so that when the next Hurricane Sandy reaches our shores, Little Egg Harbor residents will be ready.
+As Committeemen, Gabe Franco and Shaun Moran will work with fellow Committeepersons and township officials to prevent over-development in vulnerable areas, and establish and disseminate clear plans on how to prepare, evacuate, and/or seek assistance so that when the next Hurricane Sandy reaches our shores, Little Egg Harbor residents will be ready.

 Protecting Our Great Bay Wetlands and Waterways

-When Shaun Moran and Gabriel Brian Franco visited the Seven Bridges Great Bay Wildlife Management Area at the end of Great Bay Boulevard, they were horrified by what they saw: litter strewn along the roadside, bulk trash dumped in the bushes, and massive piles of garbage.
+When Gabe and Shaun visited the Seven Bridges Great Bay Wildlife Management Area at the end of Great Bay Boulevard, they were horrified by what they saw: litter strewn along the roadside, bulk trash dumped in the bushes, and massive piles of garbage.
 They immediately organized a volunteer cleanup event that removed more than a truckload of garbage.
+To date, they and dozens of other Little Egg Harbor volunteers have removed several dumpsters worth of garbage and bulk trash.

 Several private organizations and private citizens routinely take it upon themselves to try to clean the area in order to stem the tide of Garbage, but it’s a constant battle that private citizens should not have to fight.
 As environmentalists, Gabe and Shaun will not only push for municipal-level policies to defend our precious local ecosystems, but also continue to personally check in on the areas of our town that are most susceptible to abuse.